 We realize that sometimes we do this to you at the last minute – we’re not trying to torture you by taking away a scene right as you walk in the door.
 There’s always a good reason for it, so try to not let it frustrate you.

 So by all means, study your sides, but also arm yourself with knowledge about the project and creative team involved.
-It is the quickest way to up your confidence before you walk in the door.
+It is the quickest way to up your confidence before you walk in the door or self-tape.

-Here’s the good news: this is the EASIEST technical aspect of self-taping to nail.
+Here’s the good news: this is the EASIEST self-taping technical aspect to nail.
 Minor adjustments will get you exactly where you need.

 1. Your frame is too wide.
 We can hardly see your face and hence, miss all of your subtleties and nuances.